governance

 Banning doesn’t work.
 GenAI is too useful to drop.
 If you ban it, your teams will:

-- Keep using it on personal phones.
+- Keep using it on personal phones, outside any device-management posture.

-- Open anonymous accounts.
+- Open anonymous accounts using personal emails.

 The right answer: ship a governed alternative